 Lawrence doesn't like hanging about the castle and he and his father appear to have some old grievance, so when he hears of the hunt for the varmint wot killed his brother, he wants to join in.
 His father warns him, in a rather off-handed way, that he may not want to do that, but Lawrence doesn't care.
 He viewed his brother's decaying corpse and killing the killer has him all fired up.

-His father's manservant (kinda like a butler only with more derring-do), an East Indian man named Singh (Art Malik: UNDERWORLD , OUTDONE), gives Lawrence a stronger warning, but it's also more cryptic.
+His father's manservant (kinda like a butler only with more derring-do), an East Indian man named Singh (Art Malik: UNDERWORLD , OUTDONE), gives Lawrence a stronger warning, but it's also more cryptic, and so, useless.
 Lawrence ignores all, goes to the Gypsy camp, and Merry Mishaps occur.

 A very stupid decision on the part of Universal Pictures was in the selling of THE WOLFMAN.
 Doing away with any intended suspense or mystery, the trailers and all other advertising let you know right off that the father, Sir John Talbot, is also a Wolfman.
-Which makes this movie even more inept as this is played out as a "reveal!"
+Which makes this movie even more inept as this is played out in the tale as a "Reveal!"

 Under the direction of Joe Johnston (JURASSIC PARK III) and the cinematic eye of Director of Photography, Shelly Johnson (JURASSIC PARK III), THE WOLFMAN has the kind of scenery and action sequences that were possible in the time of the Hammer reboots, they just didn't do them.
 Watching THE WOLF MAN, I had to wonder why.

-Unfortunately, while Johnston truly delivers on the vicious attack sequences (so he earned his paycheck there by Ghod!) these moments are far between and believe me, you'll be yawning through the bloodless sturm und drang of an unfolding mystery you already know about, waiting for the next action moment.
+Unfortunately, while Johnston truly delivers on the vicious attack sequences (so he earned his paycheck there by Ghod!) these moments are far between and believe me, you'll be yawning through the bloodless sturm und drang of an unfolding mystery you've already solved, waiting for the next action moment.

-And if that isn't enough, THE WOLFMAN inexplicably earns the
+And if that isn't enough, THE WOLFMAN inexplicably earns the!!!UNFAIR RACIAL CLICHE ALERT!!!:

 What?
 What is that you say?
 The Unfair Racial Cliche Alert?
 WTF is an URCA?